 The first portion of the honors curriculum focuses on honors breadth of study through which Commonwealth Honors College students build the skills and knowledge to grapple with both the timeless issues of humanity and the current dilemmas facing our culture.
 An added benefit of these honors courses is that they encourage interaction among talented students with a wide variety of disciplinary interests.

-Honors students take a variety of honors general studies courses, including College Writing 112H; Honors 201: Ideas that Change the World; and Honors 391A: Topics (1-credit seminars taught by the University's research faculty).
+Honors students take a variety of honors general studies courses, including College Writing 112H; Honors 201H: Ideas that Change the World; and Honors 391AH: Topics (1-credit seminars taught by the University's research faculty).

 Usually during the sophomore year, honors students decide how they would like to pursue honors advanced scholarship—most pursue a CHC sub plan of Departmental Honors through their major, others combine honors study in two or more disciplines through a CHC sub plan of Multidisciplinary Honors.
 Regardless of how honors students focus their coursework, all contribute original knowledge through their honors theses and projects.

 The Departmental Honors (DH) sub plan is available in most majors.
 DH is recommended for students who wish to undertake advanced research within their major, especially those who intend to pursue graduate study in the discipline of their major.
-Criteria for admission to and requirements for completion of Departmental Honors vary by department.
+Criteria for admission to and requirements for completion of DH varies by department.